Sulstice/cocktail-shaker/docs/source/guide/functional_groups.rst

 Functional Groups
 =================

-This page lists the functional groups that cocktail-shaker currently supports.
+Below is a list of the functional groups that cocktail-shaker currently supports.

-Functional Groups:

 +------------------+--------------+---------------+--------------------------------------------------------------+
 | Functional Group | Class        | Smiles        | Smarts                                                       |